 Disadvantages Of Rectangular Or Block Pattern:

-1. From the safety point of view, these roads are not considered as safe.
+- From a safety point of view, these roads are not considered safe.

 The radial pattern of the road network is the circular type of pattern.